The reason for the Crimean War. Crimean War

 • Pacific Ocean.

-Abkhaz principality (part of the Abkhaz waged a guerrilla war against the coalition troops) Sardinian kingdom
+Abkhazian principality (part of the Abkhazians waged a guerrilla war against the coalition troops) Sardinian Kingdom

 Austro-Hungarian Empire

 Note!
-Historians and researchers of the military conflict noted that from a material and technical point of view, the Russian army was significantly inferior to the coalition forces.
-The command staff for training was also inferior to the command staff of the combined forces of the enemy.
+Historians and researchers of the military conflict noted that from a logistical point of view, the Russian army was significantly inferior to the coalition forces.
+The command staff was also inferior in training to the command staff of the combined enemy forces.
 Generals and officials Nicholas I did not want to accept this fact and was not even fully aware of it.

-Prerequisites, causes and reason for the outbreak of war
+Prerequisites, reasons and reason for the start of the war

 Prerequisites for war Causes of the war Reason for war